Rules for ALL Studies with Potentially Hazardous Biological Agents

 1) The following types of studies are exempt from prior SRC review and require no additional forms:

-- a.
-Studies involving baker’s yeast and brewer’s yeast, except when used with rDNA studies.
+a.
+Studies involving baker’s yeast and brewer’s yeast, except in rDNA studies.

-- b.
-Studies involving Lactobacillus, Bacillus thurgensis, nitrogen-fixing, oil-eating bacteria, and algae-eating bacteria introduced into their natural environment.
+b.
+Studies involving Lactobacillus, Bacillus thuringiensis, nitrogen-fixing, oil-eating bacteria, and algae-eating bacteria introduced into their natural environment.
 (Not exempt if cultured in a petri dish environment.)

-- c.
-Studies involving water or soil not concentrated in media conductive to their growth. (please review all rules below to ensure that there are not more specific rules that may apply.)
+c.
+Studies involving water or soil not concentrated in media conducive to their growth (please review all rules below to ensure that there are not more specific rules that may apply).

 2) The following types of studies are exempt from prior SRC review, but require a Risk Assessment Form 3: